Jorge Leite: Trial, conviction and return to Canada

 Kenny Fisher, a member of the West End Gang has claimed that the man on trial in Portugal was not Leite as he maintains had he been murdered by the RCMP to cover up the Savoie scandal and the man on trial was an imposter.
 Fisher claimed: "I know for a fact that Leite is now dead.
 He was eliminated by RCMP agents in Portugal to shut him up".
 Fisher who spent the years from 2002 to 2008 in a Mexican prison following his conviction on drug charges claims to learned this story during his imprisonment.
 The Canadian journalist D'Arcy O'Connor wrote that Fisher's theory of a pseudo-Leite who was able to fool even his own wife and children was highly unlikely and that Fisher has never presented any proof of his claims.

 On 19 January 1999, Leite was found guilty of the corruption and breach of trust charges, but acquitted on the fraud charges.
-The court gave Leite a three year suspended sentence, which saved him from doing any prison time and fined him a sum equal to $1, 500 Canadian dollars.
+The court gave Leite a three-year suspended sentence, which saved him from doing any prison time and fined him a sum equal to $1,500 Canadian.
 Boucher stated: "We were baffled by the sentence he received...absolutely baffled".
 Justice Jose Martins told Leite in sentencing him: "You are almost 50 years old and it's time you got some brains".
-Because of the principle of double jeopardy Leite was protected from being tried again in Canada.
+Because of the principle of double jeopardy, Leite was protected from being tried again in Canada.
 Knuckle wrote: "The simple fact in law is that Leite was tried in Portugal, he was found guilty, given a sentence-albeit a ridiculous one-and cannot be tried again for these crimes".
 Following his conviction, Leite returned to Canada and settled in Mississauga.